whtswrng/observability-tomas-gold/README.md

 - OSX (it should work on Windows, but I've not tested it)

 ### Installation
+In the root folder

-1. Install dependencies for the front-end and each backend service:
+1. Install dependencies for the front-end and each backend service by runnings these commands

     ```bash
     npm run install